storj/storj/docs/design/multipart-upload.md

 ## Implementation

-The following requires Metainfo RPC changes to be completed, since it will greatly simplify the integration.
+The following requires Metainfo RPC changes to be completed since it will greatly simplify the integration.

-1. Decide how to handle the database, whether to design a new database or implement new schema.
+1. Decide how to handle the database, whether to design a new database or implement a new schema.
 2. Implement an appropriate interface for the database. https://github.com/storj/storj/pull/1874/files
 3. Implement a backend corresponding to the interface.
 4. Implement a shim layer to decide whether to use old implementation or new implementation.
 Old buckets would use old implementation, and new buckets would use the new implementation.